marianoabdala/marianoabdala.github.io/_posts/2016-08-15-dynamic-autolayout.markdown

 You probably see where this is going.
 All this math is error prone, hard to maintain and hard to understand.
 There is a better way.

-What we are going to do is add three different constraints, one that will cover each state and bind them to the `LeftPositionConstraint`, `CenterPositionConstraint` and `RightPositionConstraint` properties.
+What we are going to do is add three different constraints, one that will cover each state and bind them to the `leftPositionConstraint`, `centerPositionConstraint` and `rightPositionConstraint` properties.

 The left constraint will have a leading horizontal space to container view with a constant of 8px.
 The center constraint will center horizontally in container.